 Helen Howard continued to be in the newspapers during 1915, arrested for running “disorderly houses”.
 The newspapers mention that once a house was shut down in Rock Island, the girls would leave town for Davenport until an arrest there would have them returning to Rock Island.

 Finally, on August 3, 1915, Mrs. Mary Van Dale was granted a divorce from Henry in Rock Island County, Illinois on grounds of adultery with Helen Howard.
 On August 23, 1915, Catherine Helen Lee married Henry G. Van Dale in Clinton, Iowa.
 From this point on, Helen Howard disappears from local newspapers and Helen Van Dale takes her place.

-Over the next few years, Helen must have gained favor with John Looney as she soon operated multiple “disorderly houses” in Rock Island and Davenport with girls being moved between the establishments.
+Over the next few years, Helen gained favor with John Looney as she soon operated multiple “disorderly houses” in Rock Island and Davenport with girls being moved between the establishments.

 In June of 1918, we find the record of a Mrs. Florence Smith filing for and receiving a divorce in Rock Island County from her unfaithful husband Lester “Society” Smith.
 This is the same Lester Smith arrested in 1915 at the Waukeska with Helen.
 Soon after the divorce, Lester Charles Smith served in the military from September 3, 1918, through November 27, 1918.
 After discharge, he returned to Rock Island.